 The LPE1 form (leaseholder property enquiry) is a legally binding document that is used to obtain information relating to the property, including service charges, ground rent, information about the management company, disputes and building insurance.
 This then becomes part of the leasehold management pack which is sent to the purchasers solicitors.
-It is an absolute mandatory part of selling a leasehold property, and it legally needs to be in place for the sale to go through.
+It isn’t a mandatory part of selling a leasehold property, however, it often is legally required from the purchaser and needs to be in place for the sale to go through.

 What Sections Are In An LPE1?

 There are 8 sections covered in an LPE1 which include;